dustinupdyke/Consumer-EMR/README.md

 2. Convenience
 3. Empowerment to make decisions

-HLTH looks to solve these issues by providing ownership of the EMR to the end consumer.
+Let's look to solve these issues by providing ownership of the EMR to the end consumer.